TheTrainingBoss/Sitefinity-Admins-Workshop/Azure Deployment/readme.md

 #### Publish the Database

-The simplest way to publish the database is from Microsoft SQL Server Management Studio 2014 cumulative update 6 or later.
+The simplest way to publish the database is from Microsoft SQL Server Management Studio 18 or later.
 This route allows you to use the *Deploy Database to Microsoft Azure SQL Database...* option directly to an Azure Database.